workadventure/playwright-synthetic-monitoring/README.md

 - a Prometheus `/metrics` endpoint that you can scrape to get the test results
 - a `/healthcheck` endpoint that will return an HTTP 200 if the tests are successful or an HTTP 500 status code if one of the tests are failing.
 The `/healthcheck` endpoint can be used with an uptime tracking tool like [UptimeRobot](https://uptimerobot.com).

+In addition, it provides:

 - a `/last-error` webpage that contains the results of the last failed Playwright report
-- a '/' webpage to show the status of the last test and provide links to the other pages
+- a `/` webpage to show the status of the last test and provide links to the other pages (see screenshot above)

 > [!NOTE]
 > The `/last-error` page is available even after the tests run successfully again.
 This way, you can take your time